sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-screensaver.md

 # ScreenSaver

+> [!Important]
-In Windows 10 version 1607, ScreenSaver is deprecated.
+> In Windows 10 version 1607, ScreenSaver is deprecated.
+We do not recommend setting this deprecated value.

-`ScreenSaver` specifies the path to a Windows screen saver file in a theme.

-**Note**
-We do not recommend setting this value.
 Instead, we recommend using automatic power plans to dim the screen.
 This can help reduce system power consumption.

+`ScreenSaver` specifies the path to a Windows screen saver file in a theme.